Can Technology Improve the Mental Health of Older Adults?

 Increases in Negative Life Events

-Older adults experience more negative life events as they age.
+Senior adults experience more negative life events as they age.
 For example, many people develop strong relationships with people their own age, but as they grow older, they lose more peers.

 Bereavement is hard at any age—and as people grow older, they tend to experience more loss.
 For many, it can feel like the grief is unrelenting.